When the Need for Certainty / Comfort is Important to You

 Your Goal for Achieving Certainty / Comfort Growth and Balance

-Your Goal for achieving Certainty / Comfort, Growth, and Balance is to live in the present, to experience the moment without focusing on what will happen next and what the future might hold.
+Your Goal is to achieve specific goals and growth.
+CertaintyanComforto, live in the present and experience the moment without focusing on what will happen next and what the future might hold.

 What to do?